 1.1 Policy Statement

-Fujitsu respects your right to privacy and is committed to protecting any personal information you provide to Fujitsu or is generated by Fujitsu about you.
-Fujitsu is bound by the relevant Act and in particular, complies with the APPs and IPPs contained in those Acts respectively.
+Fujitsu Australia Limited, Fujitsu New Zealand Limited, and subsidiaries of Fujitsu Australia Limited (collectively, Fujitsu) respect your right to privacy and are committed to protecting any personal information you provide to Fujitsu or that Fujitsu generates about you.
+Fujitsu is bound by the Australian Privacy Act 1988 (Cth), as amended, and New Zealand Privacy Act 2020, (the Acts), and in particular complies with the Australian Privacy Principles contained in the Australian Privacy Act, as amended (APPs) and the Information Privacy Principles contained in the New Zealand Privacy Act, as amended (IPPs).
 The APPs and IPPs govern the way in which Fujitsu collects, uses, discloses, stores, manages and allows access to personal information.

 Generally, Fujitsu considers personal information to which it has access to be confidential and will only disclose personal information where it is necessary for Fujitsu to perform its day-to-day operations.
 Fujitsu will handle personal information it collects in accordance with the Acts, and where applicable, in accordance with the employee records exemption and the related bodies corporate exemption in the Australian Privacy Act.